innoq/tutorial-clj-webapp/tutorial/chapters/02_instructions.md

 This logical entity will have exactly one state at any given point of time.

-An in depth explanation can be found here: https://clojure.org/about/state
+An in depth explanation can be found [here](https://clojure.org/about/state).

 In Clojure, we can use atoms to model this concept of identity.
 For instance, we can define a logical entity 'counter' whose state will be incremented over time.